Obed Ariri: Early career

 Ariri was enrolled at Clemson in 1977 when Clemson football coach Charlie Pell was in dire need of a kicker.
 Ibrahim allowed Ariri to try out only if he agreed to continue to play soccer.
 Pell agreed, and Ariri went on to nail every attempt, thus securing his place as the kicker for the Tigers.
 His scholarship was shifted to football and Pell insisted that Obed forget about soccer.
-Ariri never kicked a football until he was at Clemson.
+Ariri had never kicked a football until he was at Clemson.

 He was so popular in campus during his senior year that "Obed Ariri for the Heisman Trophy" bumper stickers were made up.

 In 1979, Ariri was granted permission to play in the 1979 NCAA Division I National Soccer Championships at Tampa Stadium in Tampa, Florida.
 The Tigers lost 3–2 to Southern Illinois University Edwardsville.
 Ariri's performance during the game led to a job offer with the Chicago Sting of the North American Soccer League, where he made four appearances during the 1980 season.